melezhik/outthentic-dsl/README.md

 Blank lines are ignored as well:

-    # every story has a begining
+    # every story has the beginning
-    The beginning of story
+    The beginning of a story
     # then 2 blank lines